 This will one of the most helpful tips for reopening a retail business during COVID.
 Figuring out how to have good customer flow through your store while also keeping everyone safe will be imperative to your business continuing to function.
 Decide if customer screening will be needed to comply with state restrictions.
 Examine and assess the capacity of customers your business can have.
 Traffic flow will need to be controlled to stay up to social distancing standards.
+Several solutions can be used to keep it controlled, such as avoiding large gatherings, floor stickers for social distancing, reminder posters about pandemic awareness etc. These tools can support companies in ensuring employee health safety.
 Check out some tips for arranging your retail store that might help open your space for better traffic flow according to distancing standards.

 The different roles and responsibilities of employees will determine their risk level of potential exposure to the virus.
 Workers who have close contact with customers are the most vulnerable.
 Giving each worker the proper training and communication on procedures is what will keep your employees the safest.
 Provide them with clear expectations of the new business plan and health guidelines they need to follow.
 Making temperature checks of workers a routine each shift is also a wise option.
 When it comes to having a safe and efficient business, it all starts with your employees.